lizmat/articles/dont-fear-the-grepper-2.md

 ## Why it must be configurable

 The Raku Programming Language comes with many classes of objects built in.
-But any serious development of code in Raku, will see new classes of objects.
+But any serious development of code in Raku will see new classes of objects.
 Either by yourself, or as part of a module in the [Raku ecosystem](https://raku.land).
 Of course, Raku can provide some sensible defaults in smart-matching, but any developer should be able to specify the behaviour of smart-matching between any custom objects and any other (core or custom) objects.

 ## The .ACCEPTS method
 Smart-matching in Raku is implemented by calling the [`.ACCEPTS` method](https://docs.raku.org/routine/ACCEPTS).
 All core classes have an `.ACCEPTS` method implemented, either directly or through inheritance.
 And you can program an `.ACCEPTS` method in your own classes: that's configurability for you!